Fishing Lines Field Guide

 The Fishing Lines field guide is a booklet developed to provide information about Florida's marine resources.
 This webpage includes all content from the booklet such as information on saltwater fishing, important habitats, fish handling, marine fisheries conservation and fish identification for 145 species.

-- Click on each topic below or download the entire guide here (8 MB, 92 pages).
+- You can view each topic below or download the entire guide here (8 MB, 92 pages).

 - This guide is not intended to present regulatory information since rules may change between printings.